Configure and use a Postman mock server

 You can work with the mock server call log in the following ways:

-• Enter text in the search box to find particular calls.
+• Enter text in the search box to find particular requests.

 • Select Refresh icon Refresh Logs to view the most recent requests.